And one we should all still be asking, even fifty years since Seven Days in May’s premiere.

 Seven Days in May is disturbing -- and tautly edited -- as the exquisite screenplay by Serling fleshes out the details of the coup attempt, and the President’s last-ditch attempt to hold onto the sacred responsibility that “We the People” entrusted him with.

 Like The Manchurian Candidate, this film may feel dated to some today, in part because the Halls of Power featured in Seven Days in Men are populated exclusively by white men, and in part because the depiction of Eleanor Holbrooke (Ava Gardner) is a bit patronizing.
 She is treated, even by Casey, as a child; one who can’t select for herself how she should live, or who she should be.

 But again -- as I always like to point out -- films are made in a historical context.

 It’s true that Seven Days in May has seen time pass it by in some ways.
-But like The Manchurian Candidate, it seems to resonate more fully today, in 2016, than has in some recent years.
+But like The Manchurian Candidate, it seems to resonate more fully today than it has in some recent years.
 In some fashion, it has been passed by modern contexts, and in other ways Seven Days in May is again frighteningly timely.